When you seek help with debts and you’re at the point of considering bankruptcy, the situation is most likely severe.

 LIRAs in bankruptcy

-If you’ve ever changed jobs and were part of a pension plan, your pension may have been converted to a Locked-In Retirement Account (LIRA).
+If you’ve ever changed jobs and been part of a pension plan, your pension may have been converted to a Locked-In Retirement Account (LIRA).

 You can keep your Locked-In Retirement Accounts (LIRA) if you file for bankruptcy, and your account will be protected.